thirdlight/SHA1-Password-Cracker/README.md

 # SHA1-Password-Cracker
-Homework 2 for Blockchain and Applications
+Homework 2 for Blockchain and Applications.
+This program takes the hash of a word and cracks it via a basic, brute force algorithm.
 ## Getting Started
 ### Dependencies:
 * Python 2.7+